orit215/ebonquill_whitepapper/gameplay/dungeons.md

 ### Landlord Economy & Taxation

 Owning a dungeon NFT is not just a privilege—it is an economic venture.
-Landlords generate revenue through a taxation system, collecting a percentage of the GoldCoin (the in-game, non-crypto currency) earned by visiting players at the end of each session, ensuring a steady stream of passive income.
+Landlords generate revenue through a taxation system, collecting a percentage of the **Ebon Coin** (the in-game, non-crypto currency) earned by visiting players, ensuring a steady stream of passive income.

 * **Surplus earnings** (beyond the cap) are **redirected to the Landlord**.
 * **Top-tier dungeons** have **dynamic taxation**, increasing yield potential.